 Natural Yeast Infection Pain Relief

 According to the renown herbalist, Dr. James Duke, there are a wide array of herbs you can use to reduce pain.
-One herb duke says is quite efficacious at relieving pain is clove.
+One herb, Dr. Duke said is quite efficacious at relieving pain, is clove.
 Cloves also happen to be very powerful at stopping a yeast infection as well (for more information you can check out: Clove Essential Oil, or Whole Cloves).
-In Dr. Duke’s book, The Green Pharmacy, he recommends using cloves for pains like toothaches; and, his own mother used to give him cloves for tooth pain.
-Dr. Duke suggests applying clove oil directly to the area where you have your pain.
-And, thanks to cloves antifungal capabilities, it will start attacking the Candida that is the source of your problem.
+In Dr. Duke’s book, The Green Pharmacy, he recommended using cloves for pains like toothaches; and, his own mother used to give him cloves for tooth pain.
+Dr. Duke suggested applying clove oil directly to the area where you have your pain.
+And, thanks to clove’s antifungal capabilities, it will start attacking the Candida that is the source of your problem.

 Another plant Dr. Duke suggests using for pain is the willow tree.
 Willow bark contains salicin; a pain relieving phytochemical.
-And, aspirin used to be derived from willow, meadowsweet, and wintergreen; due to the naturally high levels of salicin in these plants.
-For many types of pain problems, Dr. Duke suggest getting a half teaspoon of willow bark and making a tea out of it.
-Duke also recommends not giving aspirin like herbs to children.
+And, aspirin used to be derived from willow, meadowsweet, and wintergreen—due to the naturally high levels of salicin in these plants.
+For many types of pain problems, Dr. Duke suggested getting a half teaspoon of willow bark, and making a tea out of it.
+Duke also recommends not giving aspirin-like herbs to children.

 Natural, 12 Hour Yeast Infection Solution